Skip to content

 Driving

-Driving your personal vehicle in Glacier NP is a joy, especially on the Going-to-the-Sun Road.
+Driving your personal vehicle in Glacier National Park is a joy, especially on the Going-to-the-Sun Road.
 Having your own wheels gives you the flexibility to stop at the numerous pullouts, parking areas, and visitor centers whenever you want for photos, to take in the views, and to access hikes.
-However, it’s important to be aware that timed-entry reservations are required for some roads within the park.
-To check restricted dates and make your reservations (as early as possible!), visit this Recreation.gov page.
-Note that lodging or campground reservations, or ticketed excursions within a section of the park, exempt you from the road reservation requirement for that section of the park.
+However, it’s important to be aware that timed-entry reservations may be required on certain roads within the park..
+To check restricted dates and make any necessary reservations (as soon as possible!), visit this Recreation.gov page.

 Park Shuttles for Going-to-the-Sun Road